 Remuneration packages for members of the Executive Team at Millicom comprises an annual base salary, an annual bonus, share-based compensation, social security contributions, pension contributions and other benefits.
-Bonus and share-based compensation plans (see note B.4.1 to the Consolidated Financial Statements) are based on actual performance.
+Bonus and share-based compensation plans (see note B.4.1 to the Consolidated Financial Statements in Millicom's 2016 Annual Report) are based on actual performance.
 Share-based compensation is granted once a year by the Compensation Committee of the Board.

 Base salary - The Executives' base salary shall be competitive and based on the individual Executive's responsibilities and performance.